 It’s essential that the scripts are despatched in the correct envelope.
 Scripts for different components must not be despatched in the same envelope, even if the address on the label is the same.

-If you have still not received your labels within three days of an examination, you can request emergency replacement labels from Interchange).
+If you have still not received your labels within three days of an examination, you can request emergency replacement labels).

 You must ensure envelopes containing scripts are undamaged and securely sealed prior to collection/despatch.